Article Summary

 Preparing for Plaquex Therapy

-Before the first Plaquex treatment, a check-up is usually done by the treating physician, who will discuss your current use of medications such as Beta-Blockers, Nitroglycerin and supplements, diet, and exercise with you.
+Before the first Plaquex therapy treatment, a check-up is usually done by the treating physician, who will discuss your current use of medications such as Beta-Blockers, Nitroglycerin and supplements, diet, and exercise with you.
 Blood samples will be taken to determine important serum parameters of organ function, which will be monitored during your Plaquex treatments.

 The Importance of Plaquex Maintenance Therapy

-If you are interested in discovering whether Plaquex might benefit you, we encourage you to schedule an appointment to speak with one of our knowledgeable physicians, who can discuss your symptoms and history and determine if Plaquex therapy is right for you.
+If you are interested in discovering whether Plaquex therapy might benefit you, we encourage you to schedule an appointment to speak with one of our knowledgeable physicians, who can discuss your symptoms and history and determine if Plaquex therapy is right for you.

 Feel free to contact us at (727) 466-6789 or to inquire online